School of Graduate Studies Academic Requirements

-Students admitted to the School of Graduate Studies through the IGS, BS/MS, or BS/ME program should refer to the Acceleration Toward Graduate Study page, maintained by the Office of Undergraduate Studies, for additional requirements for the completion of their degrees.
+Students admitted to the School of Graduate Studies through the IGS, BS/MS, or BS/ME program should refer to the Acceleration Toward Graduate Study page, maintained by the Office of Undergraduate Studies, or the Integrated Programs page maintained by the School of Graduate Studies, for additional requirements for the completion of their degrees.

 The degree of Doctor of Philosophy is awarded in recognition of in-depth knowledge in a major field and comprehensive understanding of related subjects together with a demonstration of ability to perform independent investigation and to communicate the results of such investigation in an acceptable dissertation.

 Within the framework of these general regulations, it is expected that a relevant program of study will be planned for each candidate for the doctorate by the student and the faculty advisor or advisory committee.
-This planned program of study (PPOS) must be submitted to the School of Graduate Studies before the end of the second semester.
-Guides to submitting and updating the PPOS through the student information system are available from the University Registrar's website.
+This planned program of study (PPOS), if applicable, must be submitted to the School of Graduate Studies before the end of the second semester.
+Guides to submitting and updating the PPOS through the Student Information System (SIS) are available from the University Registrar.

 In order to meet the requirements for the doctorate, a student must pass satisfactorily a general examination (or a series of examinations covering different fields) specified and administered by the student’s department or supervising committee.
 The examination generally precedes advancement to candidacy.
 A student must be registered during the semester in which any part of the general or qualifying examination is taken.
 If not registered for other courses, the student will be required to register for one semester hour of EXAM 700 PhD General/Qualifier Exam, before taking the examination.
 A student who fails the examination on the first attempt may be permitted to take the examination a second time within one year at the discretion of the department.
 Except in unusual circumstances, a student who fails the examination a second time will be separated from further graduate study within the same department or program.